 There are times, of course, I might forget that in the moment.
 However, it’s a really good reminder that I always like to come back to.
 I would love to recommend some of our favorite marriage books here:

-Our wedding was a long time ago so unfortunately a lot of the vendors that we used are not even in business anymore, but we did use Jason Morales for our wedding videography and Bob Miller (both Samford friends) for our photgraphy.
+Now that we’ve reached our 13th wedding anniversary, I’m remembering that our wedding was a long time ago so unfortunately a lot of the vendors that we used are not even in business anymore, but we did use Jason Morales for our wedding videography and Bob Miller (both Samford friends) for our photography.

 The Craziest Thing That Happened

 As soon as Eric and I walked out of the ceremony that Mr. B lead, this huge falcon flew over us.
 I’m not sure what that means but we will just assume it’s a God wink and a token of good luck. 😉

 This framed engagement photo of us was displayed at our rehearsal dinner and the entry to our wedding and I love having it to look back on with everyone’s well wishes and thoughts.
 It makes me smile each time I see it!

 Eric’s gift to me was this beautifully bound stack of emails and letters that we had written to each other while he was studying abroad in Spain.
 It was very meaningful to open and read his wedding day letter to me before we saw each other at the ceremony.

 Here is my dad probably telling me I had one more chance to run if I wanted to. 😉 That’s EXACTLY his kind of humor.
 One of the biggest pieces of advice he always told me growing up was that I should wait to get married till I was absolutely certain it was right.
 He of course advised me to wait till I was closer to 30 like he did.
 HA!
 I kinda threw that part out the window getting married at 22 BUT I did do what he always asked of my sister and I before getting married.